 If your physiotherapist suggests using a TENS machine or other special equipment to help manage your pain, check to see what’s included in your extras cover.
 Our Growing Families Extras cover pays towards the hire or purchase of a TENS machine*.

 We’re delivering a program to help eligible Medibank members with painful knee osteoarthritis to reduce knee pain, improve their quality of life, and lower the chances of requiring joint replacement surgery.
 For more information about the Better Knee, Better MeTM program and to find out if you're eligible, click on the 'Find out more' button.

 Build up your strength and fitness

 You might also choose to see a dietitian, who can prescribe you with tailored nutrition advice.
-If you have extras cover with Medibank, you may be able to claim benefits towards consultations with a dietitian, up to annual limits and subject to any waiting periods.
+Check your cover to see if you can claim benefits towards consultations with a dietitian, up to annual limits and subject to any waiting periods.

 Get expert health advice

-If you need to go to hospital
+Talk to us if you need to go to hospital

 If you need to go to hospital, make sure you’re fully informed before your visit.
 The earlier you contact us about your hospital admission, the earlier we can help support you through it.

 Medibank’s Hospital Assist is a valuable resource to prepare you for your hospital admission and also learn about programs such as our no gap joint replacement pilot prorgram#.
 Our procedure costs estimator lets you look up the typical costs of your procedure, and how to manage them, what you might pay out-of-pocket and how health insurance could help manage the costs.
 And you can get lots of practical information and advice to help you prepare for—and recover from—your hospital stay in our going to hospital guide.